 Why We Partnered

-As of 2020, we’d reached 100+ business started in 60 communities across Nova Scotia and were looking to expand the program across North America.
-We were on the lookout for partners who resonated with our mission and Toni’s team checked every box.
+As of 2020, we’d reached 100+ businesses started in 60 communities across Nova Scotia and were looking to expand the program across North America.
+We were looking for partners who resonated with our mission, and Toni’s team checked every box.

-What caught Toni’s eye was the fact that we’d driven so much interest for our programs.
-By that point, we’d guided 200 folks through our process, but had received over 450 applicants through grassroots promotion.
+What caught Toni’s eye was the fact that we’d driven so much interest in our programs.
+By then, we’d guided 200 folks through our process but received over 450 applicants through grassroots promotion.

 – Andrew Button